 Kushniarevich A, Utevska O, Chuhryaeva M, Agdzhoyan A, Dibirova K, Uktveryte I, et al. (2015) Genetic Heritage of the Balto-Slavic Speaking Populations: A Synthesis of Autosomal, Mitochondrial and Y-Chromosomal Data.
 PLoS ONE 10(9):e0135820. doi:10.1371/journal.pone.0135820

-The authors used a very small number of Polish samples from the Estonian Biocentre for their genome-wide analysis (see here).
-Most of these Poles come from Estonia, and some even resemble northern Russians with their unusual ancestry proportions.
+The authors used a very small number of Polish samples for their genome-wide analysis, mostly from the Estonian Biocentre (see here and here).
+At least 10 of these Poles come from Estonia, and some even resemble northern Russians with their unusual ancestry proportions.
 Note the dichotomy in the levels of the lemon yellow "Siberian/Volga-region" component within the Polish set in the ADMIXTURE bar graph from the paper.

 I raised this issue with Estonian Biocentre Research Director Mait Metspalu a while ago when these samples were first published, and this was his response.